usnistgov/BF/content/en/Info/BF Classes/_CDS/DSV.md

 	</tr>
 	<tr>
 			<td>   Third-Party </td>
-	<td>Third-Party operation attribute – The operation is in a third-party software.</td>
+	<td>Third-Party operation attribute – The operation code is in a third-party software.</td>
 	</tr>
 	<tr>
 			<td>   Standard Library </td>
-	<td>Standard Library operation attribute – The operation is in the standard library for a particular programming language.</td>
+	<td>Standard Library operation attribute – The operation code is in the standard library for a particular programming language.</td>
 	</tr>
 	<tr>
 			<td>   Compiler/Interpreter </td>
-	<td>Compiler/Interpreter operation attribute – The operation is in the language processor that allows execution or creates executables (compiler, assembler, interpreter).</td>
+	<td>Compiler/Interpreter operation attribute – The operation code is in the language processor that allows execution or creates executables (interpreter, compiler, assembler).</td>
 	</tr>
 	<tr>
 			<td>Execution Space </td>